zimivanende/BoomiFlow-SearchFilterTable/README.md

    Image data uris display an inplace <img> which when clicked opens a new tab.
    Others are displayed with a hyperlink.

+Columns are configurable at run time if the UserColumnsField is specified as an attribute.

 ## Datasource

 Set the datasource to a list of objects